- What is a CLIA Waiver by Application?

 - In this case, the applicant should submit the information requested to the CDRH DCC as a supplement to the CW with 180 days.

-- If the FDA does not receive a complete response to all deficiencies in the AI request within 180 days of the date of the AI Request, the submission will be considered withdrawn and you will need to submit a new application.
+- If the FDA does not receive a complete response to all deficiencies in the AI request within 180 days of the date of the AI Request, the submission will be considered withdrawn and the applicant will need to submit a new application if they still wish to pursue a CLIA waiver.

 - MDUFA Decision